Lost Grove Sequoia Kings Canyon National Park Wilderness

 Photos:

-Top—The National Park Service plans to cut most of the trees surrounding these Giant Sequoias in the Lost Grove within a Sequoia and Kings Canyon National Parks Wilderness area.
+Top—The National Park Service plans to cut most of the trees surrounding these Giant Sequoias in the Lost Grove within Wilderness in Sequoia and Kings Canyon National Park.
 Photo by René Voss.

 Bottom—Abundant natural regeneration of giant sequoia seedlings in a large high-intensity fire patch in the Redwood Mountain Grove within the Sequoia-Kings Canyon Wilderness, one of the groves the National Park Service claims is not regenerating and in need of artificial plantings.
 Photo taken September 29, 2023 by Doug Bevington.